srobinson620/ActorAPI/README.md

 * on update CURRENT_TIMESTAMP

-which will override any value which we put with the current timestamp on the server partially this is because the __EntityManager__ tends to do more work than necessary and when it flushes it's data it does an update.
+which will override any value which we put with the current timestamp on the server partially this is because the __JPA__ tends to do more work than necessary and when it often creates an empty record then updates it, but in any case we would still have the problem when we do updates.

 We can now create a __JPA\_Repository__ object